 The geometry of a preswirl nozzle can be quite complicated and the discharge coefficient should be ideally determined by experiments on the actual device.
+The basic equations are the same as for the orifice.

 The discharge coefficients provided by CalculiX are merely a rough estimate and are based on [38].
 For this purpose the preswirl nozzle must be described by the following constants (to be specified in that order on the line beneath the \FLUID SECTION, TYPE=PRESWIRL NOZZLE card):